| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 constructor.

-mocked type
+@Cascading mocked type

-ones, so that other instances of the same type are not inadvertently
+will now behave like @Injectable ones, so that other instances of the same type are not inadvertently

 affected.
 This also allows a regular (non-mocked) instance of the cascaded type to take the place of the default

-mocked instance; simply assign the regular object to the result
+mocked instance; simply assign the regular object to the result field, after a call to the

 appropriate non-void method.

-class through the
+java.lang.Object class through the

-methods, in particular, can now be mocked by
+Expectations API (the wait and notify methods, in particular, can now be mocked by

-declaring a mock field/parameter of type Object
+declaring a mock field/parameter of type Object).

-was required for this.
+withEqual(arrayValue) was required for this.

-could occur when mocking native methods from the JRE.
+UnsatisfiedLinkError could occur when mocking native methods from the JRE.

 See issue 106.

-added to the
+stubOutClassInitialization added to the

-annotation, with support for a new jmockit-retainStaticInitializers
+@Mocked annotation, with support for a new jmockit-retainStaticInitializers system

 property which allows global configuration of the default behavior.